pierremrtn/state_machine_bloc/README.md

 );
 ```

-Nested states are create by calling `define<State>` method on an other state's builder.
+Nested states are created by calling `define<State>` method on another state's builder.
 There is no limit to the depth of state nesting.
-Nested states have the same capabilities than other states.
+Nested states have the same capabilities as other states.
 They have access to both transitions and side effects.
-However there are few limitation that you should keep in mind:
+However, there are few limitations that you should keep in mind:
 - Nested states should always be a sub-type of their parent state's type
-- State machine can't be in a state that has child state.
-You should set state machine's state to a child state instead.
+- State machine can ony be in state that has no child.
+You should never transit to parent state directly.
+Transit to one of it's child state instead.

 #### Transition evaluation order
-Parent's transitions and side effect are evaluated first.
-If parent enter transition, child transition will not be evaluated.
+Parent's transitions and side effects are evaluated first.
+If parent enters transition, child transitions will not be evaluated.

 #### Side effects
 **onEnter**